rpmfusion-infra/fedy/README.md

 ### How to install

-To install the latest stable version of Fedora Utils in your system, first add the [repo](http://download.opensuse.org/repositories/home:/satya164:/fedorautils/), and then install the package `fedorautils` through yum,

-`su -c "yum install fedorautils"`
+Fedora Utils can be installed with our [script](http://satya164.github.io/fedorautils/fedorautils-installer) which automatically sets up the repo and installs the `fedorautils` package.

 ### How to use